 2.2 Information Sources

 Literature discovery and verification used PubMed/MEDLINE for biomedical, veterinary, environmental-health and animal-science records; the Directory of Open Access Journals, ScienceOpen and scholarly web discovery for interdisciplinary records; Crossref-indexed DOI metadata and DOI landing pages for bibliographic verification; and institutional research repositories for complete author and publication metadata.
 Authoritative institutional material was sought from the FAO.
-Backward and forward citation searching was undertaken from recent high-quality reviews and key conceptual papers.
+Backward and forward citation from searches that were conducted using recent high-quality reviews and key conceptual papers.
 Publisher pages were used to confirm titles, author order, volume, issue, pagination or article numbers, publication dates and DOI resolution, but publishers were not treated as literature databases.

 2.3 Search Strategy and Search Period

 The principal search period was 1 January 2000 to 4 June 2026.
 Earlier foundational material was eligible when necessary to establish the historical function of mixed crop–livestock systems or the development of resource-efficiency concepts.
 Search concepts combined terms for circular economy and circular bioeconomy with animal husbandry, livestock, dairy, cattle, pigs, poultry, mixed farming, crop–livestock integration, low-opportunity-cost feed, food waste, former foodstuffs, agro-industrial co-products, manure, digestate, composting, anaerobic digestion, nutrient recovery, struvite, biochar, slaughterhouse waste, animal by-products, life-cycle assessment, biosecurity, antimicrobial resistance, animal welfare, adoption and policy.
-A representative Boolean formulation was: ("circular economy" OR "circular bioeconomy" OR resource cycl* OR nutrient recycl*) AND (livestock OR "animal husbandry" OR dairy OR cattle OR pig* OR poultry) AND (feed OR manure OR "crop-livestock" OR by-product* OR bioenergy OR fertiliser OR safety OR welfare OR adoption).
+A representative Boolean formulation was: ("circular economy" OR "circular bioeconomy" OR resource cycl* OR nutrient recycl*) AND (livestock OR "animal husbandry" OR dairy OR cattle OR pig* OR poultry) AND (feed OR manure OR "crop-livestock" OR by-product* OR bioenergy OR fertilizer OR safety OR welfare OR adoption).
 More focused combinations were used for each thematic pathway.

 2.4 Eligibility Criteria